testit-tms/migrators/Migrators/AllureExporter/Readme.md

 - allure.url - url to the Allure server
 - allure.token - token for access to the Allure server
 - allure.projectName - name of the project in the Allure server
+- allure.migrateAutotests - flag for migration of autotests

 2. Run the exporter with the following command: